vault27/Foundation/paloalto.md

 ### Configuration

 - Add Panorama and Secondary Panorama IP on device
-- Insert auth key from Panorama: Panorama > Device Registration Auth Key
+- Insert auth key from Panorama: **Panorama > Device Registration Auth Key**
 - Push two buttons to enable policy and device configuration
 - Commit
 - Do the same for secondary device OR if it is already was in cluster, all setting will be commited from active device, except Auth key - it should be added manually
-- Add both devices to Panorama > Managed devices using serials
+- Add both devices to **Panorama > Managed devices** using serials
 - Group HA pair in panorama
+- Panorama manages HA devices as separate, but we can group them for visual convenience, anyway, panorama will send settings to each firewall
+- Panorama configurations are not synced between HA pair
 - Create a device group
 - Commit and push
 - Go to Policies, select device group and edit edit policy and push it
+- Device group is configurable for every rule
-- Create templates - all configurations are there - Panorama > Templates
+- Create templates - all configurations are there - **Panorama > Templates**
-- Combine them into stack - Panorama > Templates - add devices to Stack
+- Combine them into stack - **Panorama > Templates** - add devices to Stack
+- You can add audit comment for every rule edit and then use audit comment archive to see all comment for all rule changes + you can make audit comment mandatory

 ### Remove firewall from Panorama